openspim/openspim.github.io/Step_by_step_assembly.md

 Before you start to assemble please make sure you have all <a href="Table_of_parts">needed parts</a> or you know how to improvise them.
 The light path of our original design is 50 mm off the top surface of the ThorLabs metric optical breadboard (part #: MB3045/M) where everything is installed.

 <b><span style="color:#FF0000"> The optical breadboard has a length of
 300 mm and a width of 450 mm, with a grid of 12 x 18 M6 threaded holes spaced 25 mm apart from one another.
-We will use a coordinate system similar to a spreadsheet </span></b>(like OpenOffice Calc or Microsoft Excel)<b><span style="color:#FF0000"> to make it easier to know where each component and capscrew is positioned.
+We will use a coordinate system similar to a spreadsheet </span></b>(like OpenOffice Calc or Microsoft Excel)<b><span style="color:#FF0000"> to make it easier to know where each component and cap screw is positioned.
 Starting with A1 in the upper left corner </span></b>(as seen in the images)<b><span style="color:#FF0000">, and ending with R12 in the lower right.</span></b>